 Similarly, the current structure of CIDER II provides resources for post-docs to work for an extended period of time with other members of the CIDER community.
 Proposals for research fellows will be assessed and prioritized by the Advisory Committee during their annual meeting.

-- CIDER community workshops The Advisory Committee will work with the Director and EC to organize the community workshop to be held in Year 4 of the current funding cycle, ie. some time in Spring 2015.
+- CIDER community workshops The Advisory Committee will work with the Director and EC to organize the community workshops

 - Annual Meeting The AC will meet face to face during the annual post-AGU CIDER workshop and will conduct regular phone conferences and e-mail correspondence.
 The AC is encouraged to attend CIDER summer programs whenever possible.